Seminar Information

 Call or email today for more information.

-On-Site Consultation or On-Site Training
+On-Site Consultation or On-Site Education

 A consultant can come to your site (family child care home or child care center) and talk with you (individually or in small groups) about space/furnishings, language/learning activities, daily routines, relating with parents, cultural concerns, or children with special needs.
 You choose the topic based on what you would like to learn.
-You can receive training credit in the comfort of your home or facility.
+You can receive education credit in the comfort of your home or facility.
 Day and evening times available.
-Invite friends, colleagues, (and even parents!) and host trainings in your home or facility.
+Invite friends, colleagues, (and even parents!) and host seminars in your home or facility.
 No traffic or weather hassles!
 Call for details.

 If you would like a seminar about a topic you do not see here, please contact us.
 We want to be your professional alternative.